pgross41/email2pb/README.md

 **Email to Dropbox (email2dropbox.py)**

-Parses the image out of DVR163 emails and uploads it to Dropbox
+Parses the image out of DVR163 emails and uploads it to Dropbox.
+Requires the dropbox python package.

 **Email to File (email2file.py)**